DavidHe1127/azure-app-service/README.md

 Once deployed, each smart contract will be given a token/id to uniquelly identify it.
 Deployment/interactions with smart contracts require user to pay in ethers.
 The amount aligns with contract's size.

+#### How to update Smart Contract

+Smart Contract is immutable meaning it cannot be modified once deployed.
+This nature makes update challenging.
+One way to circumvent it is to use a proxy pattern.

+1. Define an address in the state.
+Have contract A point to another contract B where business rules is defined
+2. When update is needed, in the updated contract C, modify the state to re-point from B to C.
+3. Now your call is still made to contract A however it delegates the call to contract C.

 ### Ethereum

 A platform where you can deploy your smart contracts.
 It's powered by blockchain.
 Any addition of blocks to the chain will be handled by a node of the network and changes will be propagated and synced to other nodes on the same network.